GBrooks1970/gb.automation.smoketests.api.poc/API Testing POC/tokenparser_api_contract.md

 ## Versioning & Compatibility

 - Any change to the token grammar, canonical character pool, or response structure constitutes a breaking change and MUST increment the contract version.
-- Implementations MUST expose Swagger/OpenAPI documents compatible with this contract at:
+- Implementations MUST expose Swagger/OpenAPI documents compatible with this contract at the endpoints listed above.
-  - `/swagger/v1/swagger.json`
-  - `/swagger/v1/swagger.yaml`
-  - `/swagger/v1/json` (interactive UI)
 - Automated tests and third-party integrations SHOULD rely exclusively on this document for endpoint behaviour and error semantics.

 ---

 Maintain this file as the single source of truth.
-All codebases, tests, and documentation MUST treat deviations as defects unless otherwise ratified by contract version changes.
+As of revision v8 the DEMOAPP001, DEMOAPP002, and DEMOAPP003 services conform to the requirements above; deviations MUST be treated as defects unless ratified by a future contract version change.